 Wesleyan's environment is the perfect place for high school grads to start their college career.
 Here, everything you do prepares you for your first job & your last.
 Find out more information for high school students & parents on the admissions process.

-We know getting to campus for classes can be a big challenge.
 Whether you are interested in starting your college career, completing a college program you’ve put on hold, or earning a second degree, we’ve designed our online program to meet your needs.

 The Office of International Student Services is available to help with all international students’ needs, from maintaining legal status to transitioning to college life in America.